-&lt;sup>12In Guam on July 25, 1969, President Nixon said "...in cases involving other types of aggression, we shall furnish military and economic assistance when requested in accordance with our treaty commitments.
+&lt;sup>14In Guam on July 25, 1969, President Nixon said "...in cases involving other types of aggression, we shall furnish military and economic assistance when requested in accordance with our treaty commitments.
 But we shall look to the nation directly threatened to assume the primary responsibility of providing the manpower for its defense..."

-&lt;sup>13Nixon removed a division of 20,000 soldiers, decreasing the total US force levels in South Korea to 42,000.
+&lt;sup>15Nixon removed a division of 20,000 soldiers, decreasing the total US force levels in South Korea to 42,000.

-&lt;sup>14The South Korean government sent about 326,000 soldiers to the Vietnam war between 1964 and 1973.
+&lt;sup>16The South Korean government sent about 326,000 soldiers to the Vietnam war between 1964 and 1973.
 In exchange for South Korea's support in that war, the Johnson administration provided economic and military support to South Korea.
 North Korea felt threatened by the tighter bonds between the US and South Korea, increased investments in its military forces, and escalated military provocations against South Korea.
 For example, in January 1968 North Korea sent a squad of 31 commandos to assassinate President Park.
 Although the attempt failed, it resulted in 31 casualties and shocked the South Korean government.

-&lt;sup>15South Korea's economic backwardness relative to North Korea limited South Korea's military expenditures.
-According to the estimates from the Bank of Korea, South Korea's real GNP per capita was below North Korea's until the People's Republic of China, which fought against South Korea in the Korean War, further raised the South Korean government's level of national security concern (Nixon, 1967).
+defense against North Korea.
+The establishment of official diplomatic relations between the US and the People's Republic of China, which fought against South Korea in the Korean War, further raised the South Korean government's level of national security concern (Nixon, 1967).